pobeaulieu/MusiChain_SmartContracts/README.md

 The database is SQLite and is stored in the file system for ease of use (MusiChain.db).

 # API doc: Postman
-import MusiChain.postman_collection.json in Postman and add rootCa.crt in the settings.
+import `MusiChain.postman_collection.json` in Postman and add `rootCA.crt` in the settings.